Jim Melchert: Career

-Death and legacy
+Death

 Melchert died at his Oakland, California, home on June 1, 2023, at the age of 92, of complications from a stroke he suffered in April.
 He had three children.

+Legacy

 As part of the Nanette L. Laitman Documentation Project for Craft and Decorative Arts in America, Melchert donated his papers to the Smithsonian’s Archive of American Arts in 2004 and 2019–2021.
 His work is held by over two dozen collections, including the Rhode Island School of Design Museum, The Museum of Arts and Design and Los Angeles County Museum of Art.

+In 2025, Griff Williams, wrote the first monograph to document Melchert's esteemed career.
+The book, Where the Boundaries Are, includes essays by Sequoia Miller, Tanya Zimbardo, and Maria Porges.
+A traveling museum retrospective with the same name and curated by Williams premiered at DiRosa Center for Contemporary Art.

+In 2026, Melchert's work was included in the exhibition Theresa Hak Kyung Cha Multiple Offerings at BAMPFA.